This is my favorite recipe for no-bake cheesecake. It’s simple and quick to make and holds its shape well.

 - berry sauce or topping of choice (see post for more suggestions)

-- Make the crust: In a medium bowl, mix together crumbs and melted butter until combined and crumbs are moistened.
+- Make the crust: In a medium bowl, mix together crumbs and sugar, then add melted butter and mix until fully combined and crumbs are moistened.
 Press the mixture onto the bottom of a 9-inch springform pan using either your fingers or the bottom of a cup to form a crust layer.

 - Make the filling: In a large bowl, combine cream cheese and vanilla pudding mix, whisking well until combined and completely smooth.
 If the mixture is grainy, beat with an electric mixer until smooth.
 Add in vanilla extract, lemon zest, and lemon juice.
 Set aside.